GLOBAL MAMAS- A FAIR TRADE ORGANIZATION

 PRINCIPLE 10: Respect for the Environment

 In the products we offer and processes we implement, Global Mamas is always looking for ways to cultivate environmental stewardship – this blog is a great overview.
-Many of our accessories are lined with upcycled flour sacks from local bakeries, our soaps are packaged in upcycled plastic, and all of our beads are made from recycled glass.
+In fact, to reduce our environmental impact, Global Mamas made an active decision to incorporate eco-friendly practices into all aspects of production as we continue to positively impact the lives of hundreds of African women and their families.
+We’ve recently declared ourselves not only Global Mamas, but also Eco-Mamas.
+As Eco-Mamas we have pledged to also personally reduce, reuse, and recycle so that we can play our part in protecting the environment.
+By incorporating these practices into our lives, we uphold our commitment to putting people and planet first, minimizing waste, and conserving resources for future generations.
+Many of our accessories are lined with upcycled flour sacks from local bakeries.
+We are proud to share that we have removed plastic from the majority of our bath & body packaging (the exception is our black soap which uses a recycled plastic wrap to help hold its shape).
+Our soap is now packaged in water hyacinth paper, which is handmade by the Mamas.
+Water hyacinth is an invasive plant species negatively impacting the bio-diversity of the Volta River.
+Our shea butter lotion is now packaged in repurposed coconut shell containers made in Ghana.
+All of our beads are made from recycled glass.
 In 2017 we made the change to using all GOTS certified Fair Trade cotton for all of our textile goods.
-We have an extensive range of patchwork products that help use up our batiked fabric scraps, a line of batiked flour sack products, and our new water hyacinth initiative promoting biodiversity in the Volta River Basin.
-Whenever possible Global Mamas uses local products such as the shea butter used in skin care products and the fabric used in batiking.
+We have an extensive range of patchwork products that help use up our batiked fabric scraps, a line of batiked flour sack products, Whenever possible Global Mamas uses local products such as the shea butter used in skin care products and the fabric used in batiking.
+Many of our products are now produced at the Fair Trade Zone (FTZ), Global Mamas’ sustainability-focused production facility.